Marian Diamond (actress)

-Marian Diamond (born 17 December 1936) is an English actress, also credited as Marion Diamond (Marion is her birthname).
-Known primarily for her voice, she has worked for the BBC for years.
-She narrated several episodes of Jackanory (dealing with C.S.
-Lewis' books mostly), and she voiced the part of Galadriel in The Lord of the Rings (1981 radio series).
+Marion Diamond (17 December 1936 – 5 January 2026), better known by the stage name Marian Diamond, was an English actress.
+Known primarily for her voice roles, she worked for the BBC for many years.
+Diamond narrated several episodes of Jackanory, dealing mostly with C. S. Lewis books.
+She voiced the part of Galadriel in 1981 radio series The Lord of the Rings.

 Life and career

-Diamond was born in London on 17 December.
-She was the younger of two daughters - Gillian Diamond, her sister, was a casting director - of George Diamond, a Polish Jewish father, and his wife Rosemary (nee Reed), of Irish extraction.
+Diamond was born in London on 17 December 1936.
+She was the younger of the two daughters of George Diamond, a Polish Jew, and his wife Rosemary (née Reed) of Irish extraction.
+Gillian Diamond, her sister, was a casting director.
 She attended RADA, graduating in 1956.

-She appeared in a number of films, including 80,000 Suspects (1963), Subterfuge (1968) and Goodbye Gemini (1970).
-On television she appeared in such series as Dixon of Dock Green, Danger Man, Brookside and The Armando Iannucci Shows, and played in the drama Madame Bovary (2000), which was broadcast in two parts on 6 and 13 February in the U.S.A on WGBH-TV and on 10 and 11 April in the United Kingdom on BBC Two.
+She appeared in a number of films, including 80,000 Suspects (1963), Subterfuge (1968), and Goodbye Gemini (1970).
+On television she appeared in such series as Dixon of Dock Green, Danger Man, Brookside and The Armando Iannucci Shows.
+She also played in the drama Madame Bovary (2000), which was broadcast in two parts on 6 and 13 February in the United States on WGBH-TV, and on 10 and 11 April in the United Kingdom on BBC Two.

+Diamond died at University College Hospital in London, on 5 January 2026, aged 89.